 Development Services continues to coordinate with the Developer, the Developer's professionals, and the City Manager's Office to complete the reports and expects to include a written update on the 2000 S. Ocean project on the August 16, 2017 City Commission meeting agenda.
-This report will include the solar reflectivity study, the wind tunnel analysis, and minor amendments to the development plan, including the beach access "art" project - the first of a planned series of art projects along the beach access points.
+This report will include the solar reflectivity study, the wind tunnel analysis, and minor amendments to the development plan, including the beach access "art" project - the first of a planned series of art projects along these access points.
+Production of the report will depend on whether or not the developer submits their plans.
 The studies will not require Commission action - but presentation of the studies to the City Commission is a requirement of the Development Agreement that must be satisfied before they can receive a building permit for the main structure.